 Students are assessed using a range of methods, including coursework assignments, poster presentations, oral presentations and seen and unseen examinations.

-- Communicate effectively, both face-to-face or in writing
+- Communicate effectively - verbally and in writing

 - Understand, analyse and use complex data